vmware-archive/cascade/README.md

 (* __target="my_backend" *)
 Led#(4) led();

-// This instantiaton will expose a target-specific pci connection.
+// This declaration will expose a target-specific pci connection.
+Target-specific
+// declaration only need to specify their input and output pins.
+The actual implementation
+// will be provided by your compiler. module Pci();
+  input wire ...
+  output wire ...
+endmodule

+// This instantiation will expose your target-specific module.
 The __std="pci"
-// annotation is used to invoke special behavior in your compiler.
-As above, the
+// annotation will be used to distinguish this instantiation from user code.
+As
-// __target="my_backend" annotation overrides the value you placed on the root. module Pci();
+// above, the __target="my_backend" annotation overrides the value you placed on
-  // ...
+// the root.
-endmodule
 (* __std="pci", __target="my_backend" *)
 Pci pci();